Ask the Experts: Meningococcal ACWY

 It is not necessary to restart the MenACWY series.
 Give the person one dose of MenACWY vaccine now.
 This dose represents a delayed second dose in the primary series (a 2-dose primary series recommended for people with HIV infection).
 The patient will subsequently need booster doses every 5 years.

 There is no specific indication for meningococcal vaccine in this patient.
-He is older than 21 years, and the risk–based recommendations are restricted to specific forms of altered immunocompetence (persistent complement component deficiency, functional or anatomic asplenia, use of eculizumab [Soliris] or ravulizumab [Ultomiris]) and HIV infection) and do not include other forms of altered immunocompetence.
+He is older than 21 years, and the risk–based recommendations are restricted to specific forms of altered immunocompetence (persistent complement component deficiency, functional or anatomic asplenia, use of complement inhibitors such as eculizumab [Soliris] or ravulizumab [Ultomiris], and HIV infection) and do not include other forms of altered immunocompetence.

 Although second-hand smoke and other environmental conditions have been identified as risk factors for meningococcal disease, ACIP does not include them as indications for MenACWY vaccination.
 Providers may always use their clinical judgment in situations not addressed by ACIP.

-ACIP recommends adolescents age 11 or 12 years be routinely vaccinated with MenACWY and receive a booster dose at age 16 years.
+ACIP recommends adolescents age 11 or 12 years should be routinely vaccinated with MenACWY and receive a booster dose at age 16 years.
 Adolescents who receive the first dose at age 13 through 15 years should receive a one-time booster dose, preferably at age 16 through 18 years, just before the peak in incidence of meningococcal disease among adolescents occurs.
 Teens who receive their first dose of MenACWY at or after age 16 years do not need a booster dose, as long as they have no additional risk factors.

-In 2005, ACIP recommended routine MenACWY vaccination for all adolescents at age 11 or 12 years to protect them from meningococcal disease as older teens.
-The peak age for meningococcal disease is 16 through 21 years.
+In 2005, ACIP recommended routine MenACWY vaccination for all preteens at age 11 or 12 years to protect them from meningococcal disease when its incidence rises in the late teens and early 20s.
 Subsequent studies indicated that the protection provided by MenACWY wanes within 5 years following vaccination.
-For this reason, in 2010, ACIP recommended a MenACWY booster dose to provide continuing protection during the age of increased meningococcal incidence.
+For this reason, in 2010, ACIP recommended a MenACWY booster dose at age 16 to provide continuing protection during the age of increased meningococcal incidence.

 A booster dose should be given to first-year college students, regardless of age, who are or will be living in a residence hall if the previous dose was given before the age of 16 years or if their most recent dose (given after the 16th birthday) was not given within the past 5 years.

 Yes.
 Doses of any quadrivalent meningococcal vaccine (MenACWY) given before 10 years of age should not be counted as part of the series.
-If a child received a dose of either MPSV4 (Menomune, a meningococcal polysaccharide vaccine no longer available in the United States) or MenACWY before age 10 years, they should receive a dose of MenACWY at 11 or 12 years and a booster dose at age 16 years.
+If a child received a dose of either MPSV4 (Menomune, a meningococcal polysaccharide vaccine not available in the United States since 2017) or MenACWY before age 10 years, they should receive a dose of MenACWY at 11 or 12 years and a booster dose at age 16 years.
 A dose of MenACWY administered at age 10 may count as the first adolescent dose normally given at 11 or 12.

 ACIP recommends routine booster doses of MenACWY for people two months old or older at ongoing high risk for meningococcal infection (see www.cdc.gov/mmwr/volumes/69/rr/pdfs/rr6909a1-H.pdf, Table 3).
-This group includes people (1) with persistent complement component deficiency (an immune system disorder) or who take a complement inhibitor (eculizumab [Soliris] or ravulizumab [Ultomiris]), (2) with anatomic or functional asplenia, (3) with HIV infection, (4) who have higher risk of exposure (including microbiologists who handle Neisseria meningitidis isolates and travelers to or residents of areas with epidemic or hyperendemic meningococcal disease [such as the meningitis belt of sub-Saharan Africa]).
+This group includes people (1) with persistent complement component deficiency (an immune system disorder) or who take a complement inhibitor (examples include eculizumab [Soliris] or ravulizumab [Ultomiris]), (2) with anatomic or functional asplenia, (3) with HIV infection, (4) who have higher risk of exposure (including microbiologists who handle Neisseria meningitidis isolates and travelers to or residents of areas with epidemic or hyperendemic meningococcal disease [such as the meningitis belt of sub-Saharan Africa]).

 The MenACWY booster dose should be given at 14 years (5 years after the primary series) and every 5 years thereafter.
-The every 5-year booster dose schedule for people with high-risk conditions takes precedence over the routine adolescent schedule.
+The every-5-year booster dose schedule for people with high-risk conditions takes precedence over the routine adolescent schedule.

-If the person cannot provide written documentation of the previous vaccination you should assume they are unvaccinated and vaccinate accordingly.
+If the person cannot provide written documentation of the previous vaccination, you should assume they are unvaccinated and vaccinate accordingly.

-All meningococcal conjugate vaccines (MenACWY, MenB) should be administered by the intramuscular route.
+All meningococcal conjugate vaccines (MenACWY, MenB, MenABCWY) should be administered by the intramuscular route.

 The liquid vaccine component (the diluent) of Menveo contains the C, W-135, and Y serogroups, and the lyophilized vaccine component (the freeze-dried powder) contains serogroup A. Because the patient received only the diluent, he or she is not protected against invasive meningococcal disease caused by N. meningitidis serogroup A.

-Invasive disease with N. meningitidis serogroup A is very rare in the United States, but is more common in some other countries.
-If the recipient (of the C-Y-135 “diluent” only) is certain not to travel outside the United States then the dose does not need to be repeated.
+Invasive disease with N. meningitidis serogroup A is very rare in the United States but is more common in some other countries.
+If the recipient (of the C-Y-W135 “diluent” only) is certain not to travel outside the United States then the dose does not need to be repeated.
 However, if the recipient plans to travel outside the United States the dose should be repeated with correctly reconstituted Menveo, the one-vial formulation of Menveo that does not require reconstitution, or with a dose of another brand of MenACWY.
 There is no minimum interval between the incorrect dose and the repeat dose.

 Yes.
 The National Vaccine Injury Compensation Program includes payment for injuries determined to have occurred following vaccination with a vaccine routinely recommended for children in the United States.
 The recipient can be of any age, but the vaccine must be routinely recommended for children and teens through age 18 years.
 MenACWY is routinely recommended for children so it is included in the program.
 More information about the program and the covered vaccines is at www.hrsa.gov/vaccine-compensation/covered-vaccines/index.html.